 - The first names preferred by each parent, in alphabetical order

 - No ‘middle’ names unless the parents agree about the middle names.
 If there is no agreement on the middle name, the second first name (referred to above) will be used as a middle name

-However, the Registrar has discretion, and may give consideration to other factors, for example:
+However, the Registrar has discretion, and may give consideration to other factors.

 Appealing the decision

 If the name was assigned by the Registrar, without being directed to do so by a Court, either parent may apply to the Victorian Civil and Administrative Tribunal for review of the Registrar’s decision.
 They must do so within 28 days of (whichever is the later of):

 - Provision of the reasons for the name being assigned.